-Which?
-Anti Slavery Statement
+Anti-slavery statement

 Which? is accredited by the Living Wage Foundation.
 As an accredited Living Wage employer, we are committed to paying everyone working on our premises, whether permanent staff or contractors, a higher minimum rate of pay than the current National Living wage set by the government.

 We have communicated our zero-tolerance approach to all our colleagues and will continue to do so.
-We have appointed an individual who is responsible for overseeing the communication of the anti-slavery and anti-human trafficking message both within the organisation and within our supply chains.
+We have also appointed an individual who is responsible for overseeing the communication of the anti-slavery and anti-human trafficking message, both within the organisation and within our supply chains.

 Chair